DarynHolmes/react_introduction/workshop/04_props.md

 The render method is now useing `props` to set the title.
 The `{` `}` is a way of mixing regular JavaScript with JSX (variable interpolation).
 The value for `this.props.title` is set in the last line of the example.

-Note: we are using `props` to pass in the title to the Header component, and within the Header component we are using `props` to pass through a `class` to the outer `div`.
+Note: we are using `props` to pass in the title to the Header component.
+Within the Header component we are using `props` to pass through a `class` to the outer `div`.

 ## Using CommonJS modules
 As we are using browserify, we can make use of the CommonJS pattern within the client side code.
 To do this create a new file in the `components` directory called `header.js` and add the following code to that file: